gmc-code/PC-Microbit-Extension/docs/class_games/lights_out.rst

             """
             gb = 3
             img = Image("00000:" * 5)
-            # set pixels brightenss in img from grid
+            # set pixels brightness in img from grid
-            # add player pixel depending on whetehr b is 0 or 9, player pixel will be 0 or 9 if pixel not in grid, or 7 or 9 is in self.grid
+            # add player pixel depending on whether b is 0 or 9, player pixel will be 0 or 9 if pixel not in grid, or 7 or 9 is in self.grid
             # display image and sleep for tilt_delay

         def CheckWin(self):